ccallawa/alyvix_server_doc/test_case_scheduling.rst

   fail/exit section, then halt the scheduler until further action is taken
 * **Stop:**  Force the currently running test case of a session to immediately stop without running either its fail or exit sections, then halt the scheduler until further action is taken
-* **Manual:**  Stop the scheduler after the next test case has completed, then permit manual scheduling by inserting an endpoint URL specifying the flow name into the browser's address bar (automated scheduling can be restarted with the *Run* action):
+* **Manual:**  Stop the scheduler at the end of the current flow execution, then permit manual scheduling by inserting an endpoint URL specifying the flow name into the browser's address bar (automated scheduling can be restarted with the *Run* action):